gurveervirk/intel-support-lens-dashboard/backend/README.md

 - **FastAPI**: Modern, high-performance web framework for building APIs
 - **SQLAlchemy**: SQL toolkit and ORM for database operations
 - **PostgreSQL with pgvector**: Vector database for storing document embeddings
+- **MongoDB**: NoSQL database for storing documents, and for checking for changes in the documents, when upserting them
 - **LlamaIndex**: Framework for connecting custom data to LLMs
 - **Google Gemini**: LLM provider for generating responses
 - **Google Text Embedding**: Embedding model for vector representations